Documentation šŸ“–

 The Switch composite can switch either an Enum or an Integer value.
 Depending on what the current Enum or integer value is, it will execute the respective child node and return its status.
 If another child node is already Running, it will not be interrupted unless the Dynamic option is enabled.
 The connections will read the integer or enum value for each child.

-This node is extremely useful for creating state-like behaviours and switching between them.
+This node is very useful for creating state-like behaviours and switching between them.

 • Success: When the current child node returns Success.